The best shampoo for Rottweilers gives them a good clean coat, while being gentle to their delicate skin.

 Unlike some other double-coated dogs, like Labradors, Rotties only have the undercoat on their neck and upper legs.

-You see, some Rottweilers tend to have sensitive skin, and the breed as a whole is prone to a number of skin issues.
+You see, some Rottweilers tend to have sensitive skin.
+The breed as a whole is prone to a number of skin issues.

-According to a survey conducted by the Kennel Club of roughly 300 privately owned Rottweilers, skin conditions like cysts, hypersensitivity skin disorder (skin allergies), otitis externa, and acute moist dermatitis were among the most commonly reported diseases.
+According to a survey conducted by the Kennel Club skin conditions like cysts, hypersensitivity skin disorder, otitis externa, and acute moist dermatitis were among the most commonly reported diseases.

 Excessive licking or itching can create open sores on the skin, which get even more irritated with more licking and itching when the dog feels stressed, thereby creating a vicious cycle of irritation.